» Council for Minnesota Archaeology Symposium - Registration and Call for Sessions, Papers, and Posters

 Journal News - Call for Papers

-Despite the delay in delivery of the journal due to COVID-19, now is a good time to submit manuscripts for publication in Plains Anthropologist.
+It is always a good time to submit manuscripts for publication in Plains Anthropologist.
 The journal accepts articles on general or focused topics, literature reviews that summarize current data and provide fresh perspectives, and reports on investigations of fieldwork and research on collections.
 Larger works, approximately 100 published pages, can be published as a memoir.
 Assistance on submission is on the PAS website - Information for Authors.
 The editor can assist if you have difficulties submitting through Editorial Manager.
 Turnaround times from submission to publication currently are prompt.

 PCI-Archaeology and Manuscript Solicitation